woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-Transportation.md

 A: I know.
 And they're 50 percent off.
 C: Really?
 I want a pair!

+【 Conversation 2 】
+A: They're 50 percent off?
+I want a pair, too!
+B: The hurry over there.
+They only have one more pair of earphones.
+I just called the store.
+C: I'm going there now.
+B: So am I. But I'm going to get there first.
+C: No, you're not.
+B: Yes, I am.
+C: May the best man get the earphones!

 AA.
 // What are earphones used for?